Saartje87/pbjs-0.6/docs/PB-$.md

 ### once

-Add event to element, when triggered the event is removed.
+Add event to every element in the set, when the event is triggered the callback is removed.

 > Method works the same as PB.$.on <-- link